Why Compare Colorado Insurance Rates with Simplfii

 Colorado ranks 42nd in the country for full coverage affordability — making it one of the more expensive states for auto insurance nationally.
 Rates have risen 53% over the last decade.
 Several compounding factors drive this:

-- Nation-Leading Vehicle Theft: Colorado ranked first in the United States for vehicle theft in 2023, recording 583 thefts per 100,000 inhabitants.
+Nation-Leading Vehicle Theft: Colorado ranked first in the United States for vehicle theft in 2023, recording 583 thefts per 100,000 inhabitants.
+The Denver metro area consistently ranks among the top metro areas nationally for auto theft.
+Every comprehensive coverage claim from vehicle theft raises statewide premiums for all insured drivers.

-- Rapid Population Growth and Infrastructure Strain: Greater traffic volume on I-25, I-70, and the broader Front Range corridor increases accident frequency and claim severity.
+Rapid Population Growth and Infrastructure Strain: Colorado's population has grown rapidly over the past decade, with the Denver metro adding hundreds of thousands of residents.
+Greater traffic volume on I-25, I-70, and the broader Front Range corridor directly increases accident frequency and claim severity.
+2022 was the deadliest year on Colorado roadways in recorded history.

-- High Uninsured Driver Rate: When uninsured drivers cause accidents, costs are absorbed through elevated premiums across the insured pool.
+High Uninsured Driver Rate: Colorado has a notably high uninsured driver rate relative to the national average.
+When uninsured drivers cause accidents, insured drivers absorb a portion of those costs through elevated premiums across the entire insured pool.

-- Credit Score Impact: Colorado permits insurers to use credit-based insurance scores as a rating factor.
+Credit Score Impact: Colorado permits insurers to use credit-based insurance scores as a rating factor.
+Poor credit meaningfully raises premiums, while excellent credit produces rates below the state average.

 Colorado Car Insurance Savings Summary